-Trump accuses Democrats of 'attempted coup' on eve of impeachment vote
+On eve of expected impeachment, Trump lashes out at Pelosi, Democrats

 House Democrats accuse Trump of abusing his power by asking Ukraine to investigate Biden, a former U.S. vice president and a leading Democratic contender to oppose him in the 2020 election.
 Trump is also accused of obstructing the congressional investigation into the matter.

-“Look, this has been a total sham from the beginning,” Trump told reporters at the White House shortly after his letter was released.

-Meanwhile, members of the House Rules Committee met on Tuesday over the rules for the debate before the vote set for Wednesday by the full House, which is expected to result in Trump becoming the third U.S. president to be impeached.
+Members of the House Rules Committee set a six-hour limit for debate before the vote on Wednesday by the full House, which is expected to result in Trump becoming the third U.S. president to be impeached.

 No president has ever been removed from office via the impeachment process set out in the Constitution.